rish-kawediya/Simple-Guessing-Game-For-a-Discord-Bot/README.md

 # Simple-Guessing-Game-For-a-Discord-Bot
-You can use this with the discord.py library.
+You can use this using the Rewrite version of Discord.py.
-Anyone can use this.

 ```bash
 pip install discord.py
 ```